halotroop2288/halotroop.com/docs/caroline/wishlist.md

 ---
 title: Caroline's Wishlist
-description: See what Caroline wants for her birthday.
+description: See what Caroline wants for her birthday, and other dreams and wishes.
 authors: halotroop2288
 ---